Bhoomika29012/RoadRemote/README.md

-🚗 RoadRemote – Roadside Rescue Platform
-📖 Introduction
-RoadRemote is a community-powered roadside emergency assistance platform that connects stranded drivers with nearby garages and volunteers.
-It makes roadside emergencies safer, smarter, and simpler through location-based help, AI guidance, and community collaboration.

-🎯 Objective
-To provide quick, reliable, and accessible roadside help for everyone — not just those with premium insurance.
-RoadRemote bridges the gap between drivers in distress and helpers nearby, ensuring help arrives as fast as possible.

-✨ Features
-📍 Assistance Requests – Drivers can request immediate roadside help.

-🛠 Role Selection – Choose to sign in as a Driver, Garage, or Volunteer.

-🔍 Find Nearby Help – View available volunteers and garages based on your location.

-🗓 Volunteer Availability – Volunteers can set their available hours, skills, and tools.

-📊 Real-Time Request Tracking – Step-by-step status updates from request initiation to completion.

-🤖 AI Assistant – Guided support for drivers during emergencies.

-🛠 Tech Stack
-Frontend: Next.js, React

-Styling: Tailwind CSS

-Backend: Firebase Cloud Functions

-Database: Firebase Realtime Database

-Authentication: Firebase Authentication (Role-based)

-AI Integration: Gemini API

-Location Services: Google Maps API

-🏗 How We Built It
-Designed a clean and responsive UI with Next.js + Tailwind CSS.

-Implemented role-based authentication using Firebase Auth.

-Managed user availability, service requests, and request status with Firebase Realtime Database.

-Integrated AI chatbot to guide users during emergencies.

-Used Google Maps API for location-based volunteer/garage discovery.

-🚧 Challenges
-Implementing accurate role-based dashboards.

-Matching real-time location data with available helpers.

-Maintaining smooth status transitions for service requests.

-Designing an intuitive multi-role interface.
+# 🚗 RoadRemote – Roadside Rescue Platform

+## 📖 Introduction
+RoadRemote is a **community-powered roadside emergency assistance platform** that connects stranded drivers with nearby garages and volunteers.
+It makes roadside emergencies **safer, smarter, and simpler** through location-based help, AI guidance, and community collaboration.

+---

+## 🎯 Objective
+To provide **quick, reliable, and accessible** roadside help for everyone — not just those with premium insurance.
+RoadRemote bridges the gap between **drivers in distress** and **helpers nearby**, ensuring help arrives as fast as possible.

+---

+## ✨ Features
+- 📍 **Assistance Requests** – Drivers can request immediate roadside help.
+- 🛠 **Role Selection** – Choose to sign in as a Driver, Garage, or Volunteer.
+- 🔍 **Find Nearby Help** – View available volunteers and garages based on your location.
+- 🗓 **Volunteer Availability** – Volunteers can set their available hours, skills, and tools.
+- 📊 **Real-Time Request Tracking** – Step-by-step status updates from request initiation to completion.
+- 🤖 **AI Assistant** – Guided support for drivers during emergencies.

+---

+## 🛠 Tech Stack
+- **Frontend:** Next.js, React
+- **Styling:** Tailwind CSS
+- **Backend:** Firebase Cloud Functions
+- **Database:** Firebase Realtime Database
+- **Authentication:** Firebase Authentication (Role-based)
+- **AI Integration:** Gemini API
+- **Location Services:** Google Maps API

+---

+## 🏗 How We Built It
+- Designed a **clean and responsive UI** with Next.js + Tailwind CSS.
+- Implemented **role-based authentication** using Firebase Auth.
+- Managed user availability, service requests, and request status with Firebase Realtime Database.
+- Integrated **AI chatbot** to guide users during emergencies.
+- Used Google Maps API for **location-based volunteer/garage discovery**.

 📸 Screenshots